petrickjerico/tp/docs/UserGuide.md

 ### **List flashcards in a flashcard set**: `list fl`

-Flashcards shown with details: question, answer and index.
+Shows the list of flashcards with details: question, answer and index.

 Format: `list fl:<setindex>`

 - `<setindex>` should be a positive integer.
-- `<setindex>` will throw an error if setindex does not exist.
+- `<setindex>` will throw an error if `setindex` does not exist.

 Examples:
 - `list flset:1`